GeorgeFoxUniversity/cascade-api-node/README.md

 ### Other API Use: Create Block

-If an operation isn't specified, you can call the `APICall` function directly to acces it.
+If an operation isn't specified, you can call the `APICall` function directly to access it.
 This one creates a new block asset.